 Read here about the Costs of owning a static caravan

-Ultimately, gas and electricity safety measures will protect you against the risk of fires and carbon monoxide spreading.
+Ultimately, gas and electric safety measures in your static caravan will protect you against the risk of fires and carbon monoxide spreading.
 Failure to protect against either could not only cause huge damage to your property but could also put lives at risk.
 Therefore, these are measures you should be looking into as a priority!

 The best way to start protecting against fire and carbon monoxide is to make sure that your caravan is fitted with the standard safety equipment and prevention tools you expect when you move in.
 Let’s take a look at these in a little more detail.